- 'Goodbye' in German

 For sadder situations you could say wir sehen uns wahrscheinlich nicht mehr (we probably won’t see each other again) but I hope you never need to use this particular phrase.

 Parting Good Wishes

 In German it’s very common to have longer goodbyes than English speakers may be used to.
 Usually a goodbye in German includes wishing someone a nice day, saying how nice it was to talk with them, arranging another time to meet or a combination of all of these.

 This makes for a more drawn out goodbye, which I think is lovely.
-Now I’ve learned a number of stock phrases, I just join them together and receive a similar goodbye wish in response.
+Once you have learned a number of stock phrases, you can join them together and receive a similar goodbye wish in response.

-Here are a few parting wishes I’ve learned from my German speaking language partners.
+Here are a few parting wishes you can try out: